colizz/ParticleNet-CCTagCalib/README.md

 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh -b -p ./miniconda  # for test: put the miniconda folder here source miniconda/bin/activate
-## Create new env "cctag" defined in yaml.
+## Create new env "cctag" defined in yml.
 This may take for a while
-conda env create -f conda_env.yaml
+conda env create -f conda_env.yml
 ```

 The `cctag` conda environment only needs to be created once.
 After that, one can simply activate the `cctag` env by: